dwchiang/dotfiles/README.md

 Create symlinks for dotfiles (e.g. `.zshrc`, `.gitconfig`, etc).

-Edit your own `.gitconfig.local` which can be duplicated from `.gitconfig.local.example`.
+- Edit your own `.gitconfig.local` which can be duplicated from `.gitconfig.local.example`.
+- Edit your own `.aliases.local` which can be duplicated from `.aliases.local.example`.

 ```
 source ~/.dotfiles/scripts/setup-symlinks.sh